mattiasmucherie/rust-elo-multiplayer/README.md

 ## Mentions

-This multiplayer elo algorithm is heavily inspired from [this](https://towardsdatascience.com/developing-a-generalized-elo-rating-system-for-multiplayer-games-b9b495e87802) article.
+This multiplayer elo algorithm is implementation in rust of the equations mentioned in [this](https://towardsdatascience.com/developing-a-generalized-elo-rating-system-for-multiplayer-games-b9b495e87802) article.

 It works quite similar to the normal elo ranking.
 But the expected scores calculated by matching all the players against each other.